DDT5/scrt-rng/README.md

 If this option is implemented, users need to be made aware of the relatively low security compared to the previous two options.
 Particularly:
 - Any seed change is not reflected in the output until the next block
 - Inputting the same entropy in quick succession will likely result in the same RN
-- An attacker can see its victim's RN output is beforehand, if the attacker knows the victim's intended entropy input.
-However, unlike the vulnerability described in Option 1, the attacker does not need to create a hard fork of the blockchain to perform this attack.
+- An attacker can see what its victim's RN output will be beforehand, if the attacker knows the victim's intended entropy input.
+However, unlike the vulnerability described in Option 1, the attacker does not need to create a hard fork of the blockchain to perform this attack